Take Action Now!

 The Enbridge Line 5 pipeline was constructed in 1953 and built to last 50 years.
 The pipeline runs from Superior, Wisconsin to Sarnia, Ontario.
 The 30-inch pipeline splits into two separate 20-inch lines and runs under the Straits of Mackinac, a 4.5 mile wide stretch of water in Michigan, which separates Lake Michigan from Lake Huron.

-Line 5 has spilled 33 times and at least 1.1 million gallons along its length since 1968.
+Line 5 has leaked more than 33 times and at least 1.1 million gallons along its length since 1968.
 Yet, every day nearly 23 million gallons of oil flow through these aging pipelines located in the heart of the Great Lakes, threatening one of the most ecologically sensitive areas in the world.
 The Great Lakes are home to 21 percent of the fresh surface water on Earth, providing 40 million people with clean drinking water and supporting a thriving economy for Michigan families.

 University of Michigan experts identify the Straits of Mackinac as the worst place in the Great Lakes for an oil spill, with over 700 miles of shoreline at risk if Line 5 ruptures.